 A skilled attorney can mean the difference between a conviction and a dismissal.
 At Eustache Law we are a criminal defense firm that will dig into every aspect of your case and fight for your rights.

-Have You Been Arrested for DUI in Forsyth or Guilford County?
+Have You Been Arrested for DUI OR DWI in Forsyth or Guilford County, North Carolina?

-Being arrested for DUI is often an intimidating and embarrassing experience.
-It can also be enormously stressful when you are unfamiliar with North Carolina DUI laws, the legal proceedings, what your rights are in these situations, and how best to deal with a DUI charge.
+Being arrested for DUI or DWI is often an intimidating and embarrassing experience.
+It can also be enormously stressful when you are unfamiliar with North Carolina DUI/DWI laws, the legal proceedings, what your rights are in these situations, and how best to deal with a DUI or DWI charge.
 Every state takes drunk driving extremely seriously to protect the public.
 Law enforcement and prosecutors aim for convictions to punish offenders and send a message to others.
 This commonly leads to harsh penalties.

-Facing a DUI charge in Forsyth or Guilford Counties?
+Facing a DUI OR DWI charge in Winston-Salem, NC?
 Contact Eustache Law by calling (336) 827-9208 or contacting us online today.

 DUI Laws in North Carolina